vivvijayev/Network_Lab_Cusat/README.md

 # network

-Its solved assignment problems of 7th semester Btech CSE network Lab in Cochin University
+Its solved assignment problems of 7th semester Btech CSE network Lab in Cochin University.
+These codes include setting up a local network server using tcp and udp connections, chatrooms etc...